Beyond Boston

 The practical takeaways

-Takeaway Berkshires trips work best when North Adams, Williamstown, Lenox, or Pittsfield can breathe as an overnight region.
+Takeaway Berkshires trips work best when North Adams, Williamstown, Lenox, or Pittsfield have room to spread across an overnight stay.

 Takeaway Cape Cod should be chosen for season, coast, and car logic, not because it looks close to Boston on a statewide map.

-Takeaway Student visitors should protect campus appointments first, then add a region only when it improves the trip.
+Takeaway On a college visit, keep your campus appointments first, then add a region only when it improves the trip.

 Best for